quasarbright/quasarbright.github.io/processing/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3SGk1oI-7N8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I colored the mandelbrot set by the number of steps required to escape the convergence zone, and allowed the user to pan and zoom.
 You can't zoom in arbitrarily far due to the limited precision of floating point numbers.
-## 2D Random Walker
-<iframe width="560" height="315" src="https://www.youtube.com/embed/IPxwzn4a5uQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I create several [random walkers](https://www.wikiwand.com/en/Random_walk) and trace their paths.
-I made it so the color of each new walker slowly progresses through the color wheel.
-Once they go out of bounds, they despawn and a new walker spawns.

-## 3D Random Walker
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Ldaid-rPy-g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-3D version

-## 2D Ray Casting
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rAVZWu2lDwQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Rays are cast from a point and surfaces are shaded based on the distance from the source.
-I made a 2D environment with some shapes and walls, extended it vertically, and made a user-controlled, first person camera.
-There is also a top-down view.

-## Square Marching Terrain
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xzkkaIIIuj0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I made a 2D perlin noise scalar function that changes over time, thresholded it, and used a square marching algorithm to make shapes out of it.
-I thought it kind of looked like terrain, so I colored it like dirt and water.

 ## 2D Vector Flow Field
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MwrhJQ6_KUk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>